Gabriella439/dhall-manual/manuscript/Integration.md

 ...
 ```

-This representation reads like a labeled syntax tree for our original YAML file.
+This representation looks like a labeled syntax tree for our original YAML file.
 For example, the outer node in the syntax tree is an object, where the first key is named `pull_request_rules` and the corresponding value is an array of nested objects.

 We can quickly verify that this generated Dhall expression corresponds to a valid YAML file by using `dhall-to-yaml` to perform the reverse translation: